-Your Kayenne system should first be fully operational.
+Your Kayenne K-Frame system should first be fully operational.
 For new customers, an initial system configuration will be required.
 This basic setup will become the baseline for suite 1 operation.
-This includes having an Eng Setup configured with the sources defined, suite 1 outputs assigned, suite 1 tally contacts connected and serial tally defined (if used), and any external interfaces (DDR, VTR.) should be installed and operational that will be used in suite 1.
+This includes having an Eng Setup configured with the sources defined, suite 1 outputs assigned, suite 1 tally contacts connected and serial tally defined (if used), and any external interfaces (DDR, VTR.) that will be used in suite 1 should be installed and operational.